reinstein-quizbowl/scobolsolo/tournament-notes.md

 * Archive messages so they won't still show up next year.
 * Deactivate contacts who just finished their senior year
 * Deactivate other contacts who should, in your judgment, be deactivated (e.g., retiring coaches, former staff who haven't worked in a long time)
+* Deactivate all accounts except Reinstein and Jonah
 * Back up the database.
 * Run the database maintenance "queries".